Higher Education Research and Development (HERD)

 Volume 33, Number 1 Special Issue – Leading the Academy: defining the future of leadership in higher education

 Leadership remains a hot topic in higher education.
 While many of us can be found regularly lamenting the lack of leadership, or speculating on leadership’s revolving door, it is difficult to fully appreciate just how massive and complex the task of leading a university, faculty, department, research agenda, or the student experience actually is.
 This Special Issue (edited by Prof Bruce Macfarlane) represents one attempt to showcase the scale, complexity and experiences of leadership efforts and practices in the academy.
 One of the pieces that caught my eye was Naidoo and colleagues’ article Leadership and branding in business schools: a Bourdieusian analysis.
 It positions the contemporary fixation with university ‘branding’ as a likely consequence of a global, competitive and managerialist higher education sector that works to re-imagine academics, students, and professional staff primarily as brand agents.
 The authors offer two Business School case studies as sites of re-branding, and especially striking is the ambivalence of academics as distinct from the enthusiasm of professional staff.
 This is a fascinating article and well worth the read.
 Read the article here.

-Tai’s picks for Volume 30 and 31 are available in the archive.
+Tai’s picks for Volume 30 to 32 are available in the archive.

 Obtaining the journal